 Raj: "Ohhh, very clever.
 But still racist."

-Out-of-Character Moment: When a new, pretty girl moved upstairs and was manipulating the guys with her looks Penny had a conversation with her in the laundry room.
+- Out-of-Character Moment: Happens to Penny in the episode "The Dead Hooker Juxtaposition".
+When Alicia (a new, pretty girl) moved upstairs and was manipulating the guys with her looks, Penny had a conversation with her in the laundry room.
 She tried to explain the idea that they don't know how to put their shields up...

 You know, in Star Trek

 when they go into battle they put their shields up... (realizes what she just said)

 - Happens to Sheldon in the episode "The Adhesive Duck Deficiency".
 This fuels the comedy when Sheldon is the only one to help Penny when she dislocates her shoulder in the shower.
 Penny asked him to try to be "comforting" and Sheldon's attempt to be comforting is so alien that Penny is visibly disturbed by it.

 - Happens to Howard in the episode "The Financial Permeability".
 He and the other guys attempt to confront Kurt about the money he owes to Penny.
 Howard is afraid of what might Kurt do to them.
 So he makes the sign of the cross for protection.
 But Howard is not a Christian but a Jew.